benmesander/rvint/README.md

 ## Building

-clang and make are assumed.
+clang, lld, and make are assumed.
 I'm currently using clang 18.
 The TARGET, ARCH, and ABI should be edited in the Makefile, and the CPU_BITS constant should be set to match in config.s